-While the United States continues to be the biggest customer for the business process and knowledge process outsourcing customer, other countries are also starting to practise outsourcing as a means of reducing business costs while improving operations and increasing profits.
-As of 2017, Australia, New Zealand, and several countries in Europe have engaged extensively in outsourcing.
+While the United States continues to be one of the biggest customers for outsourcing, other countries are also starting to practise outsourcing as a means of reducing business costs while improving operations and increasing profits.
+As of 2017, Australia, New Zealand and several countries in Europe have engaged extensively in outsourcing.

 In most cases, businesses in developed countries turn to companies that provide BPO services in developing countries.
-BPOs in developing countries are relatively more affordable compared to those based in first-world countries due to the low cost but skilled workers providing quality service.
+BPOs in developing countries are relatively more affordable compared to those based in first-world countries due to the low cost.
 It’s why in a list of top countries for BPOs, 70 percent of the countries listed are developing countries with BPO manpower.
-Of of these 7 countries, 4 of them are in Southeast Asia: Malaysia, Thailand, Indonesia, and the Philippines.
+Of these 7 countries, 4 of them are in Southeast Asia: Malaysia, Thailand, Indonesia, and the Philippines.

 Why Outsource to Southeast Asian Countries?

 From IT and HR services in Malaysia, to the call centers and SEO service providers in the Philippines, each country specializes in different domains which companies of all sizes in developed countries are looking for.
 While the point of BPO is to reduce costs, companies are unlikely to hire BPO services if it means a drop in the quality they’re looking for both in internal operations, and the products and services they provide their customers.

 If companies had a choice between an in-house department that costs a lot to keep in terms of office equipment, salary, and other government-mandated benefits but got the job done efficiently and effectively, or a BPO model that cost a fraction of those expenses but did the job poorly, companies would rather opt for the former.
 The reason why BPOs are enticing to businesses looking to cut costs is that they’re getting both low-cost and high-quality talent.